Threads (1984 film): Contemporary

 Threads was not widely reviewed, but the critics who reviewed it gave generally positive reviews.
 John J. O'Connor of The New York Times wrote that the film "is not a balanced discussion about the pros and cons of nuclear armaments.
 It is a candidly biased warning.
 And it is, as calculated, unsettlingly powerful."
 Rick Groen of The Globe and Mail wrote that "[t]he British crew here, headed by writer Barry Hines and producer/director Mick Jackson, accomplish what would seem to be an impossible task: depicting the carnage without distancing the viewer, without once letting him retreat behind the safe wall of fictitious play.
 Formidable and foreboding, Threads leaves nothing to our imagination, and Nothingness to our conscience."
 In his movie guide, Leonard Maltin gave the film a rating of three stars (out of a possible four).
-He called Threads "Britain's answer to The Day After" and wrote that the film was "unrelentingly graphic and grim, sobering, and shattering- as it should be".
+He called Threads "Britain's answer to The Day After" and wrote that the film was "unrelentingly graphic and grim, sobering, and shattering – as it should be".

 Jackson recalled that while BBC productions would usually be followed by congratulatory phone calls from friends and colleagues immediately after airing, no such calls came after the first screening of Threads.
 Initially thinking that the film had been poorly received, he later realised that "people had switched off their TVs and just sat quietly thinking, in some cases too troubled to go to sleep or maybe not wanting to risk bad dreams".
-He stated that he had it on good authority that Ronald Reagan watched the film when it aired in the US.
+He stated that he had it on good authority that Ronald Reagan watched the film's American broadcast.
+A cartoon in The Times two days after the broadcast showed a couple reading a headline of "Reagan's peace speech" and asking, "Do you think he saw Threads?"
 Neil Kinnock, then Labour Party leader, wrote a letter to Jackson and Hines in which he thanked them for their "important and impressive work" and told them not to be worried by the possibility of viewers becoming inured to a potential nuclear war since "the dangers of complacency are much greater than any risks of knowledge".

 Retrospective

 Threads works on the viewer with a peculiar power: one finds oneself horrified, fascinated, numbed, provoked, unsettled, made restless.
-Its power may be the effect of its oscillation between form and content being so heavily weighted toward the pole of content—in this case, that threat of nuclear destruction which cannot help but feel 'real'--so that we are unable to relax into Threads as 'just' a movie.
+Its power may be the effect of its oscillation between form and content being so heavily weighted toward the pole of content—in this case, that threat of nuclear destruction which cannot help but feel 'real'—so that we are unable to relax into Threads as 'just' a movie.